Enforcement of Remedies Against Unfair Foreign Taxes

 • The excise tax imposed on private foundations' investment income.

-Additional taxes would also be collected on U.S.-incorporated subsidiaries of foreign parents by expanding the scope of the base erosion tax for these firms, expanding the base, increasing the rate to 12.5%, and disallowing credits.
+Additional taxes would also be collected on U.S.-incorporated subsidiaries of foreign parents by expanding the scope of the base erosion and antiabuse tax (BEAT) for these firms, expanding the base, increasing the rate to 12.5%, and disallowing credits.
 The base erosion tax is an alternative tax which is paid if larger than the regular corporate tax.
 It has a broader base, as it disallows certain deductions for payments to foreign related parties, and is not eligible for all credits.
 It is currently allowed at a 10% rate with some credits.
 The tax rate is scheduled to increase to 12.5% and credits to be eliminated after 2025, but the bill allows the credits and increases the rate slightly, to 10.1%.

-Effects of the Tax Revision
+Effects of the Proposed Tax Revision

 Tax rates are often reduced by tax treaties, in some cases to 0% for interest, and typically to 15% for dividends.
 Based on the most recent data for 2019, dividends accounted for 81% of income subject to withholding taxes, although they accounted for 22% of total passive income.
 Interest payments account for 51% of U.S.-source passive income, but only 5% of income subject to withholding.
 This significant reduction reflects both the exemption for portfolio interest and the 0% treaty rates.
 Rents and royalties account for 5% of income subject to withholding and a similar share of total passive income.

 According to IRS data for 2022, the largest share of passive income goes to corporations, about 62%, with interest comprising about half the total of all passive income.
 Most income (87%) is not subject to withholding because of treaties or the nature of the income.
-(Interest payments to portfolios and for deposits in banks are exempt from the withholding tax).
+(Interest payments to portfolios and for deposits in banks are exempt from the withholding tax.)
 Revenue collections were $28 billion in 2022, accounting for 18% of taxable passive income and 2% of total passive income.
 Recipients of larger shares include countries that are major trading partners (such as the UK and Canada) or the locations of subsidiaries of U.S. corporations (such as the Cayman Islands).

 Foreign governments in the countries subject to the tax could be affected through their holdings of U.S. equities by targeted countries, although they are small relative to private holdings.

 The countries with the largest foreign direct investment (that is, investment in a controlling interest, including effectively connected income, branch profits, and U.S. subsidiaries) are Japan, Canada, the UK, and Germany (for 2022).
 Canada and the UK are also currently the source of most new foreign direct investment.
 Data from the National Income and Product accounts indicate that about 90% of existing direct investment is from Europe, Canada, Japan, and Australia.
+These countries, except Canada, have one or more of the targeted taxes.

-The JCT revenue estimates show larger gains in the short run, which decline and become negative toward the end of the budget horizon.
+The JCT revenue estimates showed larger gains in the short run, which decline and become negative toward the end of the budget horizon.
 Over 85% of the revenue would be collected in the first five years.

 Several responses to these additional taxes could be expected that would reduce the revenue yield.
 Some countries may respond by eliminating the taxes that trigger the increased U.S. tax rates.
 Investors in countries that are subject to the tax could reduce their investments or not make new ones, causing an outflow of capital and revenue.
 Finally, foreign investment from nonaffected countries could offset this capital outflow, but would not be subject to the taxes.
 In addition, asset values could decline, reducing revenues.